Provisional Irish Republican Army campaign: Libyan arms

-In the mid-1980s, the Provisional IRA received large quantities of modern weaponry, including heavy weaponry such as heavy machine guns, over 1,000 rifles, several hundred handguns, rocket-propelled grenades, flamethrowers, surface-to-air missiles and the plastic explosive Semtex, from the Libyan regime of Muammar Gaddafi.
+In the 1980s, the Provisional IRA received large quantities of modern weaponry, including heavy weaponry such as heavy machine guns, over 1,000 rifles, several hundred handguns, rocket-propelled grenades, flamethrowers, surface-to-air missiles and the plastic explosive Semtex, from the Libyan regime of Muammar Gaddafi.
 There were four successful shipments between 1985 and 1986; three of these trips were carried out by the trawler Casamara and a fourth by the oil-rig replenisher Villa.
 All told, they brought in 110 tons of weaponry.
 A fifth arms cargo on board the coaster Eksund was intercepted by the French Navy in 1987.
 This brought the Provisional IRA's new capability to the attention of the authorities on either side of the Irish border.
 Five men were captured with the boat; three IRA members, including Gabriel Cleary, received jail sentences.
 Reportedly, Gaddafi donated enough weapons to arm the equivalent of two infantry battalions.

 The IRA therefore came to be very well armed in the latter part of the Troubles.
 Most of the losses it inflicted on the British Army, however, occurred in the early 1970s, although they continued to cause substantial casualties to the British military, the RUC and UDR throughout the conflict.
 According to author Ed Moloney, the IRA Army Council had plans for a dramatic escalation of the conflict in the late 1980s, which they likened to the Tet Offensive of the Vietnam War, with the aid of the arms obtained from Libya.

 The plan had been to take and hold several areas along the border, forcing the British Army to either withdraw from border areas or use maximum force to re-take them – thus escalating the conflict beyond the point which the Provisional IRA thought that British public opinion would accept.
 However, this offensive failed to materialise.
 IRA sources quoted in the Secret History of the IRA by Ed Moloney say that the interception of the Eksund shipment eliminated the element of surprise which they had hoped to have for this offensive.
 The role of informers within the IRA seems to have also played a role in the failure of the "Tet Offensive" to get off the ground.
 Nevertheless, the shipments which got through enabled the IRA to begin a vigorous campaign in the 1980s.
 The success of the arms smuggling was a defeat for British intelligence and marked a turning point in the conflict in Northern Ireland.
 The Libyan weaponry allowed the IRA to wage war indefinitely.